Abdi-29/42cursus/README.md

 # Summary

-Index repository for all the projects I've done at the 42 school of Codam an.
+Index repository for all the projects I've done at the 42 school of Codam.

 ## Rank 0